chrisbanes/tivi/README.md

 TIVI_FABRIC_API_KEY=<insert>
 ```

-On Linux/Mac that file is typically found at `~/.gradle/gradle.properties`.
+On Linux/Mac that file is typically found at `~/.gradle/gradle.properties` or in the project directory `tivi/gradle.properties`

 ## Contributions